 - Ship Tease: He has several of these with Red and Mokey.

 - Unwitting Instigator of Doom: All the main characters accidentally cause disasters on occasion, but strangely enough Gobo seems to be the most prone to this; directly or indirectly he's accidentally almost destroyed Fraggle Rock on several occasions — such as unleashing the Invisible Gargoyle in "Gobo's Discovery," causing it to freeze over in "The Bells of Fraggle Rock" or sending it into potentially eternal darkness in "The Day The Music Died".
 Nevertheless, he owns up to his mistakes and does his best to rectify them.

 The youngest of the main Fraggles, Wembley works at the fire department (he's the firehouse's siren).
 Naive, eager to please, and with a tendency to "wemble" back and forth, Wembley finds it hard to make decisions and stand up for himself, things he learns about as the series goes on.
-Wembley admires Gobo immensely.
+Wembley admires Gobo, his best friend, immensely.

-- Crouching Moron, Hidden Badass: Put dithering, self-proclaimed wimp Wembley under stress and you get a Fraggle who furiously pummels the "Hairy Monster from Outer Space" (read: Sprocket, but consider how a Big, Friendly Dog looks to a smaller creature) or beats The Ace Gobo in a full-out race.
+- Crouching Moron, Hidden Badass: Put dithering, self-proclaimed wimp Wembley under stress and you get a Fraggle who furiously pummels the "Hairy Monster from Outer Space" (read: Sprocket, but consider how a Big Friendly Dog looks to a smaller creature) or beats The Ace Gobo in a full-out race.
 Sometimes, anyway.
 The rest of the time he'll sputter incoherently and be unable to put together a cogent sentence until he's turned upside down.